-I absolutely love bananas—they’re a great source of potassium, contain anti-aging properties, and help fight free radicals.
+I absolutely love bananas—they're a great source of potassium, contain anti-aging properties, and help fight free radicals.
 I usually use them in my smoothies, topped on almond butter toast, or in banana "nice" cream.
-Always buy these organic if you can; they’re usually only 10-20 cents more.
+Always buy these organic if you can—they're usually only 10 to 20 cents more.

 I love buying fresh gluten-free bread at Erewhon or even the farmer's market.
 I use it as a vehicle for a lot of the other things I've listed, like avocados and almond butter.
 Look for bread with minimal ingredients (even if it's higher in calories or carbs)—the cleaner, the better!

 Organic Baby Spinach

 Spinach is just one of those dark leafy greens that everyone should add to their diet, especially vegans or vegetarians because it's packed with iron.
 It's the perfect staple because it's so simple to add into a smoothie (I recommend adding spinach into every single smoothie, you won't even taste it) as the base of a salad, and steamed or sauteed.
 Versatile foods that are also packed with vitamins and minerals, like spinach, are a kitchen must.